.

 • Be able to get along with a variety of people from different backgrounds and ages, often in close proximity, for the duration of your team.

-• Be comfortable being surrounded by a language and/or culture that is different from your own.
+• Be comfortable surrounded by a language and/or culture different from yours.

-• Take an active role in your own safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
+• Take an active role in your safety by recognizing and avoiding hazards if and when they arise (including, but not limited to, those described in Earthwatch materials and safety briefings).
 Always comply with project staff instructions and recommended safety measures.

 Health and Safety